Back to the future of video, a conversation with Pierre Racz and Martin Gren

 "I created electronic gadgets.
 I'm not a security person, and all of a sudden, here I am in the center of the security industry." - Martin Gren.

 DAVID CHAUVIN: The physical security industry has come a long way in the past couple of decades.
 But with the development of more advanced threats, industry leaders must identify risks and adapt products to stay relevant and thrive.
-In a special edition of Engage, we’ll talk with two career innovators in the physical security space; Martin Gren, Board Chair of Access Communications, and Pierre Racz, President of Genetec.
+In a special edition of Engage, we’ll talk with two career innovators in the physical security space; Martin Gren, Board Chair of Access Communications, and Pierre Racz, CEO of Genetec.

 "All I can say is that you're going to have to pry my keyboard from my cold, dead hands." - Pierre Racz.